Chaos (2005 horror film)

-Chaos is a 2005 American horror film about the rape and murder of two adolescent girls.
-It is an unofficial remake of Wes Craven's The Last House on the Left, with all character names changed and a different ending.
-It stars Kevin Gage and was written and directed by David DeFalco.
-The film received negative reviews, in particular for its use of gore and the ending.
+Chaos is a 2005 American horror film written and directed by David DeFalco and starring Kevin Gage.
+A film about the rape and murder of two adolescent girls, it is an unofficial remake of Wes Craven's The Last House on the Left, with all character names changed and a different ending.
+It The film received negative reviews, in particular for its use of gore and the ending.

 Plot

 Emily's friend Angelica invites her to a rave party in the woods.
 Emily's parents, Leo and Justine, tell her she must return by midnight or call if she's going to be late.
 At the party, Angelica asks Swan, another party guest, for ecstasy.
 Swan says he has some in a nearby cabin, where his friends live, and the girls agree to accompany him there.
-They are unaware that Swan's friends are actually his father Chaos, a notorious and wanted criminal, Chaos's girlfriend Daisy and felon Frankie, and that Chaos has sent Swan to the party to lure unsuspecting women to him.
+They are unaware that Swan's friends are actually his father Chaos — a notorious and wanted criminal — Chaos's girlfriend Daisy and felon Frankie, and that Chaos has sent Swan to the party to lure unsuspecting women to him.

 At the cabin, Emily and Angelica are captured by the gang and taken deep into the woods.
 The girls manage to escape from their captors and split up to make themselves harder to find.
 Angelica is caught by Daisy and brought before Chaos, who tortures her, stabs her to death, and violates her corpse.
 After sunset, the gang finds Emily, who steals Daisy's knife in a struggle and stabs Swan viciously in the genitals.
 Rather than letting his son bleed to death, Chaos suffocates him and promises to murder Emily in revenge.

 Justine becomes nervous about Emily's whereabouts and convinces Leo to call the police, although she suspects that local police officer MacDunner won't take her seriously because he is racist towards her family.
 Justine and Leo head into the woods to search for the girls themselves, and find Angelica's corpse.
 They return to their home.